vitalii-bodiak/vitalii-bodiak/README.md

 <div>
 <h3>About me:</h3>
 <p>
 I am a beginner React Front-end developer.
-I have experience of robots with languages like Python, C#, C++, SQL.
-Now I am learning React, Redux and TS.
+I have experience of work with languages like Python, C#, C++, SQL.
+Now I'm learning the Front-End development on React.
 </p>
 </div>